 - Patience Is Crucial: Permit the person to accomplish tasks at his or her own pace to help restore independence.
 Extend patience in listening, allowing the person to finish talking without interrupting, even if it requires time to find the words.
 This helps the person relearn language skills.

-- It’s Fine to Provide Assistance, But Refrain from Doing: If the person seems to be getting “stuck” in an activity or is repeating actions, he or she may merely need to have a little help processing information.
+- It’s Fine to Provide Assistance, But Refrain from Doing: If the person seems to be getting “stuck” in an activity or is repeating actions, he or she may merely need to have a little help in processing information.
 Refrain from taking over the task, but instead provide simple tips.
 At times, people with brain injuries will need to complete a task in a very specific order as they retrain their brains.

 - Provide Lots of Opportunities for Rest: A person with a brain injury needs more rest than normal.
 It is not the result of being lazy.
 It is tedious for the person to process and manage thoughts, especially when tired.